AgamalARM/alpha-blog/README.md

 # README
-complete ruby on rails code by Ahmed Gamal
+This is a first complete ruby on rails code by Ahmed Gamal
-This README would normally document whatever steps are necessary to get the application up and running.
+* This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover: